davidhu2006/cs246e-notes/Notes/problem_15.md

 `unique_ptr` is an example of the C++ idiom: **Resource Acquisition Is Initialization (RAII)**
 - Any resource that must be properly released (memory, file handle, etc.) should be wrapped in a stack-allocated object whose destructor frees it
-- Ex. `unique_ptr`, `ifstream`/`ofstream` aquire the resource when the object is initialized and release it when the object's destructor runs
+- Ex. `unique_ptr`, `ifstream`/`ofstream` acquire the resource when the object is initialized and release it when the object's destructor runs

 C++ is one of the languages that don't have a garbage collector, and they don't plan on adding it.
 - One of the argument is that garbage collection only solve a part of the problem, it does not solve everything.
 Yes it cleans up your memory, but you memory is only one of the many things you need to clean up (file, network connection,...).